Advertiser Disclosure

 Does the Chase Sapphire Reserve card charge foreign transaction fees?

-You can feel free to use the card for your international purchases without worrying about paying extra for each transaction.
+No, the Chase Sapphire Reserve card does not charge foreign transaction fees.
+You can use the card for your international purchases without worrying about paying extra for each transaction.

 What airport lounges can I access with the Chase Sapphire Reserve card?